-- Healthy Eating, exercise and sleep are all interlinked to your wellbeing. - A well-balanced diet, rich in vegetables and nutrients, can make a real difference to your physical and mental health.
-It can help you stay at a healthy body weight and make you less likely to get some diseases.

-- Good nutritional intake can help you with your concentration and memory and give you more energy. - Physical exercise can be very good at relieving the symptoms of anxiety and depression. - By reducing those symptoms through physical activities and combining it with a good diet will help you to get a good night of sleep.
+- Healthy Eating, exercise and sleep are all interlinked to your wellbeing. - A well-balanced diet rich in vegetables and nutrients can make real difference to your physical and mental health.
+It can help you stay at a healthy body weight and make you less likely to get some diseases. - Good nutritional intake can help you with your concentration and memory and give you more energy. - Physical exercise can be very good at relieving the symptoms of anxiety and depression. - By reducing those symptoms through physical activities and combining a good diet will help you to get a good nights sleep.

-Sleep difficulties are very common amongst a lot of people.
+"I find exercise really helps me to take my mind of things, I feel great after a workout or a run, it also helps me sleep much better" Sleep difficulties are very common amongst lots of people.
 You might find yourself staying awake with worrying thoughts.
-Getting a good night of sleep will help you focus, give you energy and therefore feel more confident.

-There are some techniques you can use to help you get a good night of sleep:
+Getting a good nights sleep will help you focus, give you energy and therefore feel more confident.
+There are some techniques you can use to help you get a good night sleep: Exercise

-Exercise Eat healthy food

-- Try relaxation activities such as meditation before going to bed. - Having a shower or bath can help you to relax. - Avoid caffeine, drugs, nicotine and alcohol. - Avoid using a mobile phone or laptop in bed or just before going to sleep. - Avoid sleeping/napping in the daytime. - Avoid working late or revising for exams late. - Earplugs can help if you live in a noisy area. - Put your alarm on the other side of the room.

-It might be that your medication is not helping.
-It can create restlessness.
-Speak to your GP if you feel this is having an impact on you.
+Eat healthy food - Try relaxation activities such as meditation before going to bed. - Having a shower or bath can help you to relax. - Avoid caffeine, drugs, nicotine and alcohol. - Avoid using a mobile phone, laptop in bed or just before going to sleep. - Avoid sleeping, napping in the daytime. - Avoid working late, or revising for exams late. - Earplugs can help if you live in a noisy area - Put your alarm on the other side of the room.
+It might be your medication is not helping.
+It can create restlessness, speak to your GP if you feel this is having an impact on you.
+Sleep HEALTHY EATING Feeding your brain with a diet that provides adequate amounts of complex carbohydrates, essential fats, amino acids, vitamins, minerals and water can support healthy neurotransmitter activity.
+It can protect the brain from the effects of oxidants, which have been shown negatively to impact mood and mental health.

-Sleep

-HEALTHY EATING

-Feeding your brain with a diet that provides adequate amounts of complex carbohydrates, essential fats, amino acids, vitamins, minerals and water can support healthy neurotransmitter activity.
-It can protect the brain from the effects of oxidants, which have been shown to negatively impact mood and mental health.

 Eat the right amount of calories.

 Choose wholegrain varieties

 Base your meals on starchy carbohydrates

-Eat a lot of fruit & vegetables
+Eat lots of fruit & vegetables

 Fish

 Cut down on saturated fat & sugar

 Eat less salt

-Drink a lot of fluids
+Drink lots of fluids

 Do not skip breakfast

 Recommended by NHS Guidelines